 The Institute is directed by the Board; they delegate overall responsibility for the day-to-day running of the Institute to the Executive team.

 The Board's prime responsibilities are strategy, risk, the monitoring of performance, and legal compliance.
 It delegates the day to day running of the Institute to the Executive under the chairmanship of the CEO.

-The IWFM Board consists of up to 13 members of the Institute, seven of which are volunteers who must be a Qualified Member; for example, a Certified, Member, Fellow or Honorary Fellow of the Institute.
+The IWFM Board consists of up to 13 members of the Institute, six of which are volunteers who must be a Qualified Member; for example, a Certified, Member, Fellow or Honorary Fellow of the Institute.
 All members of the Board are registered with Companies House as non-executive directors of the Institute.

 The Audit & Risk Committee’s main role is to advise the IWFM Board on matters relating to the external audit; risk management and internal controls assurance; the integrity of financial statements; the findings and recommendations of any investigations requested by them and to deal with any similar matters as the Board may direct.

 The purpose of the Awarding Organisation Committee (AO) is to support and provide the Board with assurance and independent judgement that the AO remains compliant with the general conditions/principles of regulation as stipulated by the regulators, and to add value and guide the Awarding Organisations directorial / management in achieving its remit within our strategy and business plan.

 The Constitution & Ethics Committee’s main role is to provide the Board with advice on the governance of the IWFM and its subsidiaries, to review the Constitution and propose any amendments to the Board, and to ensure that there is a robust process in place for the handling of complaints against members.

 The current makeup of the Executive is as follows: Chief Executive Officer (Executive Chair), Insight Director, Head of Finance and HR.
 For information on the department heads, please see 'Our team' below.